-It’s definitely no secret that Asia is perhaps the world’s most wondrous, beautiful and rewarding regions to explore.
+It’s definitely no secret that Asia is perhaps the world’s most wondrous, beautiful, and rewarding region to explore.
 Not only that, it teeming with places yet to be discovered by the Lonely Planet crowd.

 So instead of relying on the most popular hotspots to visit, why not head off the beaten track?
-Here are four of our favourite spots that’ll help you discover some of Asia’s most underrated destinations.
+Here are four of our favorite spots that’ll help you discover some of Asia’s most underrated destinations.
+If your also looking to stay for free in these locations make sure you have the look at the best house sitting websites and discover how you can stay in Asia for free!

 Steeped in Silk Road history and with prevalent Islamic and Tibetan influences, China’s Gansu is one of the most well-kept secrets of the country—and undeniably one of the most intriguing.
 With an abundance of natural beauty in the form of rolling hills, deserts and world heritage sites, to manmade wonder such as monasteries in the town of Langmusi, it’s certainly a place to visit if you’re an avid explorer.